SoryApps/SecureSharedPreferences/README.md

 Everything about the cryptographic keys such as generating, maintaining and usage is handled internally by the module, so you do not need to worry about it.

-Note Android minor M (API 23): getAll() method not supported yet.
+Note to Android L (API 22) downwards: getAll() method not supported yet.
 You can propose an implementation.

 ### Error handling
 The library throws for everything a [SecurityException](https://developer.android.com/reference/java/lang/SecurityException).
 You can change it to [Log](https://developer.android.com/reference/android/util/Log) class.